 - Chrome Champion: Villainous example.
 His body is composed of shiny silvery liquid metal.

-- Crippling Overspecialization: Emphasized more in the comics and novels.
+- Crippling Overspecialization: Emphasized more in early comics and novels.
 SkyNET's design for the T-1000 had tunnel vision toward one goal: a perfect infiltrator.
-The 1000 series excels in that field above almost every other version, being self-repairing, immune to any form of physical damage, and almost flawless in infiltration.
+The 1000 series excels in adaptability above almost every other version, being self-repairing, immune to any form of physical damage, and almost flawless in infiltration.
 However, while the 800 series is slower and lacks any regeneration or shapeshifting ability, it has a tougher chassis and can withstand heavy fire without getting disturbed; meanwhile, the T-1000 has less shock-absorbing ability to counter the momentum of bullets and explosions, and also needs some time to heal the damage, which means that although ballistic damage doesn't really compromise its functionality, it does stop the T-1000.
-Thus, the T-X model and Marcus Wright were created as a compromise between the two, with the T-X being slightly worse at Infiltration and much better at combat and the latter being much better at Infiltration with reduced combat effectiveness.
+Thus, the T-X model was created as a compromise between the two, being slightly worse at infiltration and much better at combat.

-- Death Glare: His default expression; often mixed with Kubrick Stare.
+- Death Glare: His default expression, often mixed with Kubrick Stare.
 Combined with his default form's Icy Blue Eyes, the effect becomes unnerving enough for some to label it their first tell-tale clue that he's not the good guy.

-- Deceptively Human Robot: He can talk and behave more like a human than both versions of the T-800 and even the T-X. If it wasn't for his Robotic Reveal when T-800 shot him, he would've continued fooling the audience into thinking he was human, let alone the hero.
+- Deceptively Human Robots: He can talk and behave more human-like than both versions of the T-800 and even the T-X. If it wasn't for his Robotic Reveal when T-800 shot him, he would've continued fooling the audience into thinking he was human, let alone the hero.

 - Eye Scream: He often stabs people through the eyes.
 Likely a pragmatic decision, to make sure the death is quick and they don't struggle.